Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Event-Driven Trading Responses

-\autoref{fig_price_volume} plots the evolution of prices and transaction volume in the Trump, Biden, and Harris prediction markets over the period spanning the three focal events.
-Because Polymarket's on-chain trade data differ from conventional secondary-market data and include not only peer-to-peer transactions but also position splits and merges, we measure transaction volume using the decomposition method proposed in \citet{tsang2026anatomy} and use this measure to represent the whole market activity.
-The figure shows that the market was already reallocating probability mass across candidates before the formal candidate switch on the Democratic side and that the Trump contract remained the dominant venue for event-time trading through most of the sample.
+\autoref{fig_price_volume} plots the evolution of prices and market activity in the Trump, Biden, and Harris prediction markets over the period spanning the three events.
+Polymarket's on-chain ledger records position splits and merges alongside peer-to-peer trades, so raw ledger volume mixes trading with mechanical share operations.
+We therefore measure activity with the decomposition proposed in \citet{tsang2026anatomy}.
+With this measure, the figure establishes two facts used below: probability was already shifting across candidate markets before Biden's withdrawal, and the Trump market remained the main venue for trading through most of the sample.

-Several concrete patterns matter for the later event study.
-First, Biden YES falls sharply after the June 28 debate, which indicates that the debate was interpreted as materially reducing Biden's electoral prospects.
-Second, Harris YES begins rising well before July 21, which shows that traders were already assigning positive probability to candidate replacement before Biden formally withdrew.
-Third, the joint movement in Trump YES and Harris YES suggests that the market increasingly viewed the race as converging toward a Trump-Harris contest.
-These background dynamics help explain why the July 21 event combines heavy trade with relatively muted net movement in the Trump contract: part of the candidate-substitution logic was already in prices before the dropout announcement.
+Biden YES falls after the June 28 debate, indicating that traders read the performance as materially damaging Biden's prospects.
+Harris YES begins rising well before July 21, consistent with traders assigning increasing probability to candidate replacement before Biden formally withdrew.
+The joint movement in Trump YES and Harris YES is consistent with a growing probability of a Trump--Harris contest.
+These pre-withdrawal price shifts preview the anticipation results of \autoref{sec:anticipation} and help explain why the withdrawal reallocates probability from Biden YES to Harris YES while moving the Trump YES price only slightly.

-Volume patterns reinforce that focus on the Trump contract.
-Before July 21, the Trump market is substantially deeper than the Biden and Harris markets, which is why it provides the cleanest setting for the paper's transaction-level price-discovery analysis.
-After Biden's dropout, Harris volume rises sharply, reflecting the market's rapid reallocation toward the new Democratic nominee.